Society of Friends -- Indian affairs

 Collection of manuscript drafts of epistles prepared by Baltimore Yearly Meeting to send to the Yearly Meetings of Philadelphia, New York, Rhode Island, and North Carolina.
 Most concern the education and treatment of Indians, African Americans, and Quaker children; also, opposition to war and the production of liquor by Friends.
 All are handwritten with corrections.

 Convention of Delegates from the Seven Yearly Meetings (Hicksite) on Indian Affairs.
 Executive Central Committee Records

-Scope and Content note This collection contains a single photocopy of James Emlen's journal, dated 1794.
-The diary details Emlen's travels in rural Pennsylvania to small towns and settlements of fellow quakers.
-Entries often describe tensions and interactions between the white settlers and the Native American populations.
+The diary details Emlen's travels in rural Pennsylvania to small towns and settlements of fellow Quakers.
+Entries often describe tensions and interactions between white settlers and Indigenous populations.
 Treaties between white settlers and native groups are also discussed.